 - Wear face coverings or masks

 - Stay six feet from others

 Restrooms are available in the Museum's East Lobby.
 Please leave chairs and blankets at home.
 Only service animals are permitted.
 For parking costs and information, click here.

 *The gardens will close during storms and in cases of extreme heat.
 Please contact 443-573-1700 or firstname.lastname@example.org with any questions.

-Nestled on nearly three acres, two terraced gardens are home to 34 masterworks of modern and contemporary sculpture ranging from Auguste Rodin’s striding Balzac (1892) to Alexander Calder’s soaring red 100 Yard Dash (1969), providing a 100-year survey of sculpture from the figural to the abstract.
+Nestled on nearly three acres, the BMA’s two terraced sculpture gardens are home to 33 masterworks of modern and contemporary sculpture ranging from Auguste Rodin’s striding bronze Balzac (1892) to Ellsworth Kelly’s stainless steel arc Untitled (1986)—providing a 100-year survey of sculpture from the figural to the abstract.